 For very fine delicate paper mache projects, tissue paper is an excellent paper to use.
-But the downside is that because it is so thin, you will need to use more layers than with newspaper.
+But the downside is that you will need more layers than newspaper because it is so thin.
 And if you used coloured tissue paper, there is no need to paint your creation afterwards.

 Tissue paper is used for the final layer to create a smoother top coat ready for finishing.

-Decorative papers, such as gift wraps, printed napkins, and crepe paper, can be used to add that final finish to adult paper mache crafts.
+Decorative papers, such as gift wraps, printed napkins, and crepe paper, can add that final finish to adult paper mache crafts.

 Toilet paper is an excellent alternative to a newspaper when making pulp paper mache clay.